sebeaumont/blueflow/README.md

  in the database may not really work for us.
 The idea was to transform our position data (GPS and charted objects) via.
 UTM zone transformation to cartesian grid at load time does not apply for realtime GPS tracking.
-The actual drawing (Gloss/OpenGL) uses pairs of floats - granted that transforms from typesafe dimensioned data (WGS84 positions) shows up as our bottleneck when profiling plotting we could factor a hybrid and more simple solution using vanilla SQLite and storing the graphic points and computing bounding boxes at the graphical level rather than the geodetic, while transforming the GPS position in realtime.
+The actual drawing (Gloss/OpenGL) uses pairs of floats.
+Given that transforms from typesafe dimensioned data (WGS84 positions) shows up as our bottleneck when profiling plotting we could factor a hybrid and more simple solution using vanilla SQLite and storing the graphic points and computing bounding boxes at the graphical level rather than the geodetic, while transforming the GPS WGS84 positions to UTMGrid points in realtime.

 ### POC: Integrated SpatiaLite into SQLite GIS module